 A temporary crown is used to keep the prepared tooth safe while the final crown is made.
 It keeps the prepared tooth covered and prevents damage.
 This also helps maintain your bite and appearance.

 The final crown visit is simple and focused on comfort.
-Here’s what most patients experience, step by step:
+Here’s what most patients experience step by step:

 Most patients do not feel permanent crown pain after placement.
 Mild pressure is normal at first.
 Some gum tenderness may appear around the crown.
 This usually settles within a few days.
+Your bite may feel slightly different at first.
+Minor adjustments can be made if needed.
+The recovery period is short, and comfort improves quickly.

 After crown preparation, mild soreness is very common.
 Sensitivity often starts once the numbness wears off.
 Most patients notice steady improvement within a few days.